groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/net/diagram-metadata/read-document-statistics-diagrams/_index.md

 weight: 12
 url: /net/diagram-metadata/read-document-statistics-diagrams/
 ---

+# Read Document Statistics from Diagrams in .NET

 ## Introduction
 In this tutorial, we'll explore how to use GroupDocs.Metadata for .NET to extract document statistics from diagrams.
 GroupDocs.Metadata is a powerful library that allows developers to work with metadata associated with various file formats.
 By following this step-by-step guide, you'll learn how to read document statistics from diagrams using C#.
 ## Prerequisites